arp242/zli/flag.markdown

   prints to stderr even when it really shouldn't (this is fixable, but many people don't).

-- Awkward to add flag aliases (e.g. have both `-v` and `-verbose`), or to use the "-v for verbose, -vv for more verbose"-pattern.
+- Awkward to add flag aliases (e.g. have both `-v` and `-verbose`).

+- `prog -ab` is interpreted as a single flag even when they're boolean flags, instead of `prog -a -b`.

+- You can't add flags more than once (and it won't give an error if you do!), the last value is always used.
+So something like the "-v for verbose, -vv for more verbose"-pattern or "-exclude foo -exclude bar" is hard.

 - `flag.StringVar(&s, ..)` requires declaring the variable first, and `s :=
   flag.String(..)` means having pointers everywhere.
 Neither is great IMO.

-- `prog -ab` is interpreted as a single flag, instead of `prog -a -b`.
-This is not fixed in this package either (yet).

 I looked at some existing libraries and there were always some things to my dislike.